Blockchain Technology Explained

 - Creating digital currencies by giving rewards to miners for performing previous tasks

-The node who finds the solution to the mathematical power can only authorize transactions and add new blocks to the blockchain network.
+The node that finds the mathematical power solution can only authorize transactions and add new blocks to the blockchain network.
 Proof of work consensus prevents tampering of the blocks as one needs to re-evaluate the computer computation for all blocks in the network.

 Proof of Stake

 In proof of work consensus algorithm, miners who solve mathematical problems are rewarded for creating new blocks and validating transactions.
-However, with the proof of stake algorithm, the creator of the next block is selected randomly, depending on how much wealth (cryptocurrencies) the user holds or for how long the user has been keeping that specific digital currency.
+However, with the proof of stake algorithm, the next block’s creator is selected randomly, depending on how much wealth (cryptocurrencies) the user holds or for how long the user has been keeping that specific digital currency.

-Proof of stake requires considerably less energy and therefore, it is cost effective as compared to the proof of work algorithm.
-Moreover, there is less need to release too many coins as a means of incentivizing miners to manage the network.
+Proof of stake requires considerably less energy and therefore, it is cost-effective compared to the proof of work algorithm.
+Moreover, there is less need to release too many coins to incentivize miners to manage the network.

-The algorithm is not only useful in inspiring individuals to participate in the system but also protecting the network from any individual who wants to control it.
-An individual or a group of individuals have to own the majority of coins to carry out a 51% attack on the network.
+The algorithm is helpful in inspiring individuals to participate in the system and protecting the network from any individual who wants to control it.
+An individual or a group of individuals has to own the majority of coins to carry out a 51% attack on the network.

 First of all, it would be expensive for attackers to acquire enough coins.
 Individuals would exit the digital currency if a single party started buying everything.
 Also, the price would ramp up to prevent a hostile takeover.
 Moreover, attacking the network would decrease the coins’ value that the attacker is holding.